 The morphologically analysed text gets POS tagged by a rule-based tagger (Arulmozhi, Sobha and B. 2004).
 The rule-based system uses lexical rules and context sensitive rules.
-There are 53 major tags and 75 sub tags that include case markers, number gender person markers, clitics etc. The POS tagged output is NPchunked using a rule based chunker.
-The clause boundaries are identified using the clause splitter, which is also rule-based.
-The clause marker on the verb is used for identifying the presences of a clause.
+There are 53 major tags and 75 sub tags that include case markers, number gender person markers, clitics etc. The POS tagged output is NP Chunked using a rule based chunker.
+The clause boundaries are identified using the clause splitter, which is a rule-based one.
+It uses clause marker on the verb as the point of identification of the presences of a clause.
 Then the subject and object of the clause is identified using selectional restrictions.
-For selectional restriction, we use the subcategorization of the verb.
+For selectional restriction, we use the sub-categorization of the verb.
 This system performs with 65% accuracy.
 The output is then manually checked.
 The POS tagger or the morphological analyzer is not able to give the information regarding honorific Proper nouns.
 Since this type of nouns have occurred in large numbers in the corpus we chose we had to manually add this tag.
 For example the pronoun that refers to "Mother Teressa" will be in plural form.
 Hence we tag "Mother Teressa" with honorific marker.
 We also correct the tags if there is an error from the POS, NP chunker and the clause splitter.
 The schematic representation of the system is given below.

-$$Input \rightarrow pre\text{-}processor \rightarrow Salience - Factor - Assigner \rightarrow Output$$
+$Input \rightarrow pre-processor \rightarrow Salience - Factor - Assigner \rightarrow Output$

 We consider four sentences before the sentence containing the pronoun for finding the antecedent.
 The pre-processed output goes into the salience factor assigner component.
-All the NPs, which precede an anaphor (in certain cases the NPs which follows the pronoun are also considered as explained in section 2) are taken as the possible candidates.
-After the candidate NPs are identified and checked for PNG, the salience weights are assigned.
+All the NPs, which precede an anaphor (in certain cases the NPs which follows the pronoun is also considered as explained in section 2), are taken as possible candidate.
+Then the candidate NPs that are identified and checked for PNG and the salience weights are given.
 The salience weight of a noun is the weighted sum of all salience factor values.
 The salience factors get the value from the grammatical features of head of NP.
 The noun with the maximum salience weight is considered as the antecedent of the pronoun.
-Consider the output from the system for the sentence (4) given below.

-4. si:ta avalai atitta:l enRu kavita conna:r sita she+acc beat+pst compl kavita say+pst (Kavita said that Sita hit her)
+Consider the output from the system for the sentence (4) given below. si:ta avalai atitta:l enRu kavita conna:r sita she+acc beat+pst compl kavita say+pst (Kavita said that Sita hit her)